Sexual Misconduct on Study Away

 OPTION 1: Report to your on-site program director and/or the Duke Global Education Office

-If you experience sexual misconduct on a study away program, you are encouraged to reach out to your on-site program director to let him or her know about the incident.
+If you experience sexual misconduct on a study away program, you are encouraged to reach out to your on-site program director to let them know about the incident.
 Working with offices back at Duke, your program director will attempt to assist you in accessing follow-up care and other resources—such as local counselors—where available and institute interim support measures as needed.
 Please note, however, that some study away locations may have limited on-the-ground resources available to students.
 In such instances, Duke will attempt to locate alternative forms of support for you.